AlgyJr/ios_guides/UITableView-Guide.md

-In `viewDidLoad` we call our `UITableView`'s [`registerClass:forCellReuseIdentifier:`][registerclass] to associate the built-in class `UITableViewCell` with the constant string identifier `kCellIdentifier`.
+In `viewDidLoad` we call our `UITableView`'s [`registerClass:forCellReuseIdentifier:`][registerclass] to associate the built-in class `UITableViewCell` with the constant string identifier `CellIdentifier`.
 Notice that we do not explicitly create an instance here.
 The `UITableView` will handle the creation of all cell objects for us.

 In `cellForRowAtIndexPath`, we call